SARAH O'BRECHT

 When she graduated, she realized that she wasn't done with performing and moved to Toronto to pursue a career in musical theatre.
 Since then, she has played Belinda in Johnny Belinda for Smile Theatre and appeared in Guys and Dolls at the Segal Centre in Montreal, Chicago at Stage West Calgary (Mona, Roxie cover), and in the Charlottetown Festival in the Canadian classic Anne of Green Gables (Sarah's childhood dream.
 Seriously.), Alice Through the Looking Glass and as Ali in Mamma Mia!
 In 2017, she made her small screen debut on Good Witch for the Hallmark Channel and also made her voiceover debut, as the voice of Bell's Back to School campaign.
 In 2018, she appeared in Neptune Theatre’s production of Mamma Mia, where she understudied Donna and ended up playing the role 4 1/2 times.
 In the past year, she appeared in Jersey Boys at Stage West Calgary, returned to Neptune Theatre to play Belinda Blair in the hilarious farce Noises Off, and played Margaret Harding in Atlantic Repertory Company’s inaugural production of No Man is an Island, written by Thomas Hodd and directed by Natasha MacLellan.
 She also made her debut on the other side of the table this year, as the Assistant Director of Beauty and the Beast at the Globe Theatre in Regina!
 Last summer, she continued her creative work and was the Assistant Director/Choreographer of Lucy Maud and Anne with Smile Theatre.
 She had the thrill of a lifetime playing Maureen McTeer, Flora MacDonald, Allen Lawrence, Brian Mulroney and Stephen Harper (!!!!) in Michael Healey’s political satire 1979 at Theatre New Brunswick - her last live show before Covid.

-For the past couple of years, Sarah has been mentored by the incredible Canadian actor and director Sheila McCarthy!
+From 2018-2020, Sarah was mentored by the incredible Canadian actor and director Sheila McCarthy.
 As the final project for the mentorship, Sarah wrote and starred in a short film called Good With Her, directed by Sheila!
-Most recently, she played Gingersnap in Theatre New Brunswick’s All I Want For Christmas by Rebecca Northan and lent her voice to the hilarious new indie video game Lil’ Guardsman.
-Sarah is currently the Apprentice Artistic Director of The Musical Stage Company (2022-2024).
+She went on to write, direct, and produce she her him, a short film starring Aisha Jarvis and CSA-winner Tricia Black, which premiered at the Reelworld Festival.
+Sarah was the Apprentice Artistic Director of The Musical Stage Company from 2022-2024.